scrapinghub/spidermon/docs/source/expression-monitors.rst

 The definition of each monitor should follow the :ref:`expression-monitor-schema`.

-There are 3 settings related to the expression monitors, they are:
+Use the following settings to configure expression monitors:

     * :ref:`SPIDERMON_SPIDER_OPEN_EXPRESSION_MONITORS`
     * :ref:`SPIDERMON_SPIDER_CLOSE_EXPRESSION_MONITORS`
     * :ref:`SPIDERMON_ENGINE_STOP_EXPRESSION_MONITORS`

 You have the following objects available to be used in your *expression*:

     * stats
     * crawler
     * spider